20+ Best Pre-Wedding Photoshoot Tips & IdeasPre-Wedding Pyaari Weddings

 Tip #22: Experiment Experiment Experiment!

 Trust your photographer.
 They know their job at best and are also good at it at the same time.
-Work with them as a team, listen to their instructions, suggestions, and ideas, even if they are a little out of your comfort zone.
+Work with them as a team, and listen to their instructions, suggestions, and ideas, even if they are a little out of your comfort zone.
 Share your vision and ideas, listen to their ideas too, but no harm experimenting, isn't it?

 Have more tips that couples should know about, contact us to let us know!